In this guide

 Don't just drop a link in an email.
 Send a clean note explaining what's in the room, what they have access to, and any confidentiality expectations.
 This sets the tone even without an NDA gate.

 On Business plans, you get basic activity tracking in the admin console.
 Check it.
-It won't tell you which pages they read, but it'll tell you whether they accessed the folder at all - which is still useful signal during a live fundraise.
+It won't tell you which pages they read, but it'll tell you whether they accessed the folder at all, which is still useful signal.

 This setup works, but it's manual and limited.
-You won't get real-time alerts when an investor opens your deck, and you won't know if they forwarded the link to someone else.
+You won't get real-time alerts when a visitor opens your deck, and you won't know if they forwarded the link to someone else.
 For due diligence at scale, a proper VDR removes all of that uncertainty.

 Here's what makes a VDR more secure than using Dropbox or similar tools for sensitive sharing:

 Requiring a signed NDA before anyone can enter the room adds a layer of legal protection you simply don't get from a shared folder link.
-This is standard practice for M&A data rooms and increasingly common for Series A and B fundraising.
+This is standard practice for M&A data rooms and increasingly common for smaller deals.

 When evaluating a VDR (or any tool you're using for sensitive documents), look for these certifications: